enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/dev/archi.rst

 Actually not an extension point but one could be fooled:

-* Implementations of the client API.
-We have two and only two, with no hope for more: JDBC and web service/Jersey.
-Also, these are used by other programs and therefore must be used in a normal non-OSGi context.
 * Providers - these are simply a set of JNDI resource providers which are loaded by job through normal Java APIs.
 * Handlers - hum.
 Well.
 Now we think about these...